atomicman57/command-palette/README.md

 These were developed by Facebook and are used for building web pages that are structured as a collection of components.
 These components are kept as independent as possible.
 See [this link](https://facebook.github.io/react/).

-- ECMAScript 6: Also known as ES2015, this is the newest version of Javascript with next-generation features like arrow functions, generators, enhanced object literals, spread operators and more.
-Click [this link](https://en.wikipedia.org/wiki/ECMAScript) for details.
+- ECMAScript 11: Also known as ES2020,it is latest javascript language, EcmaScript 2020 released in 2020 year.
+ES11.
+TC39 is the approving committe, to add features to javascript.he same features already ported to javascript engines like V8(Nodejs) and spidermonkey

 - [NodeJS](https://nodejs.org): NodeJS is a server-side JavaScript runtime engine built on Chrome's V8 JavaScript engine.
 It is lightweight, efficient and greatly used in building